HaxXD/HaxXD/README.md

-- 👋 Hi, I’m haxxie
 - 👀 I’m interested in C#, JS
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning (reviving HAXWARE V3)
 - 💞️ I’m not looking to collaborate
-- 📫 How to reach me https://discord.gg/T5b8Z4cG
+- 📫 How to reach me https://discord.gg/T5b8Z4cG (DEAD)

 <!---
 HaxXD/HaxXD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.